scalafx/scalafx.g8/README.md

 Usage
 =====
-If you have SBT v.1.0 or newer you can generate new project using command line command:
+If you have SBT v.1.0 or newer, you can generate a new project using command line command:

     $ sbt new scalafx/scalafx.g8